yogirajbrahmbhatt/Billing-Module/README.md

 - Easy to operate cart-related operations
 - Get the entire Input data saved on-a-single-click
 - Get the PDF generated for the prepared bill
+- Easy Stock Inward module
+- Requires no any experience to use
 - And some more, to be embedded later on...

 ## Tech